SlenderWall Lightweight Wall Panel System

 What is the typical dead load of the SLENDERWALL® panel?

 SLENDERWALL® panels can be designed to accommodate any level of wind as per IBC requirements.
-For site-specific wind loading designs, contact Easi-Set Worldwide..
+For site-specific wind loading designs, contact Easi-Set® Industries.

 Can SLENDERWALL® be a fire-rated wall?

-With the proper fireproof insulation and the appropriate fireboard backing attached to the frame, SLENDERWALL® can be made to reach the ratings required by codes for firewalls.
+With the proper fireproof insulation and the appropriate fireboard backing attached to the frame, SLENDERWALL® can achieve the ratings required by codes for firewalls.

 What is the fire rating?

-Typically, closed-cell foam provides the vapor barrier.
-Additionally, other vapor barriers can be applied as per the contract specification.
+Sprayed polyurethane closed-cell foam with a minimum density of 1.5 pcf (2.4 kg/m3) at a minimum thickness of 1½-inches provides the vapor/air barrier.
+Additionally, other vapor/air barriers can be applied, as per the contract specification.

 How do you handle water penetration?

-SLENDERWALL® resists water penetration by use of a concrete mix which incorporates an integral concrete admixture which reduces the capillary properties of the concrete, providing a dense concrete mix that repels water.
+SLENDERWALL® uses a concrete mix that incorporates an integral water-repellant admixture which reduces the capillary properties of the concrete, providing a dense concrete mix that repels water.

 What is the gauge of the frame and track?